Condition updated on October 29th, 2018

 Treatment Options for Panic Disorder

 Panic disorder is typically treated with cognitive and behavioral therapies.
-Such therapies target the anxiety and avoidance behaviors.
+These therapies target the anxiety and avoidance behaviors.

 The following are treatment options for panic disorder:

-This process causes the brain to activate different centers at once.
+- Eye Movement Desensitization and Reprocessing (EMDR).
+The process of EMDR is to have the affected person follow an object with their eyes while confronting a trigger for their panic attacks.
+This causes the brain to activate different centers at once.
 The process reduces the stress response.
 It breaks the link between memories, stress and panic attacks in the brain.